 Wash your hands after using the bathroom.
 Wash your shoes before walking on the roof.
 Most germs do not want to live on a hot roof, still, a quick rinse of your shoes in soapy water will wash away the dog poop you may not have noticed in the trail leading to clean the rainwater collection system.
 If hands and shoes are not clean, do not walk on the roof.

 What is shared here is food for thought and not the ultimate words on rainwater harvest and storage.
 There are codes in some areas which position the rainwater cistern underground, near the foundation.
 This is not a good idea.
 Why?
 Contaminates from any source do not enter a reservoir on top of the ground.
 The above-ground reservoir is bathed in cleansing sunlight.
 All contamination flows down and away.

 A small rainwater wall encircling the roof is very low cost.
 Make the wall 10 - 15 centimeters high (6").
 Make two “L” shaped strips from welded wire.
 Attach them to the roof.
 Cover with fine mesh and then plaster.

 The position of the overflow pipe determines the minimum air gap.
 The lowest point of the overflow pipe is the maximum height of the stored water.
 Notice that the water containment wall is not centered on the tank.
 The far side from the inlet needs to be slightly higher so water flows with the circular arrows to the inlet.

-The simplified version of a reservoir roof water collection system includes a rinse plumbing design which is a good idea but presents a problem.
-If it is not maintained, it soon fills with damp material that acts as a growing medium.
+This rainwater collection system includes a rinse plumbing design that is a good idea but can be a problem.
+If the rinse pipe is not cleaned, it fills with damp material that acts as a growing medium.